reshamas/reshamas.github.io/_posts/2021-07-19-data-umbrella-latam-2021-scikit-learn-sprint-report.md

 ## Challenges

+### Outreach
+Outreach was resource intensive.
+The communities exist, and it takes intensive networking and meetings to find communities, the community leaders and the platforms to reach potential sprint participants.

 ### Videos
 The videos that were created can be quickly outdated compared to static print.
 Videos are more accessible, but also take more effort to create.